Early warning forecasts – a real success story!

-Since 2013 a Hydrological Outlook had been provided by the Centre for Ecology & Hydrology (CEH), the Met Office and BGS, producing a static document that gives a 1-page summary for the UK as a whole, followed by regional and national information.
+Since 2013 a Hydrological Outlook had been provided by the UK Centre for Ecology & Hydrology (UKCEH), the Met Office and BGS, producing a static document that gives a 1-page summary for the UK as a whole, followed by regional and national information.
 But that did not allow users to access a forecast for the particular river in the UK that they were interested in.

 Under About Drought that has become possible.
 Our project IMPETUS aimed to improve drought forecasting for decision-makers, building on information gathered at a host of stakeholder workshops to establish current practices and their needs across water supply, health, power, agriculture, navigation and recreation.